 Children living in low income households

-Date Updated: January 2013
+Date Updated: January 2014

-Poverty increases the likelihood of poor nutrition and other health problems, housing transience, unstable parent and caregiver relationships, negative peer group influences and other factors known to impact on educational achievement.
+Parental income has a direct impact on whether a family can afford fees, transport costs, and other significant costs that may be associated with education services.
+Higher income and wealth provides access to a wider range of life experiences and to resources that can support learning.
+Conversely, poverty is associated with a greater likelihood of poor nutrition and other health problems, housing transience, unstable parent and caregiver relationships, negative peer group influences and other factors known to impact on educational achievement.

 How We Are Going

-One parent families are much more likely to be below the low income threshold than two-parent families.
-In 2011, almost half of children living in sole-parent families (46%) were living in families receiving an income below the 60% threshold (2007 ‘fixed’).
+Sole parent families are much more likely to be below the fixed poverty threshold than two-parent families.
+In 2012, almost half of children living in sole-parent families (46%) were living in families receiving an income 60% below 2007 median.
 This is nearly four times the percentage for children

-living in two-parent families (12%).The percentage of children in low income households has declined since 2007 for both family types and the gap between the two groups has narrowed overall.
-The percentage of children living in sole parent families with an income below the fixed
+living in two-parent families (13%).The percentage of children in low income households has declined since 2007 for both family types and the gap between the two groups has narrowed overall.
+Between 2007 and 2012 the percentage of children living in sole parent families with an income below the fixed

 poverty threshold has declined by 9.8% compared to a 7% decline for children living in a two parent household.